 Again the volume of the gas will be larger compared to the volume of the molecules (n, b).
 Hence, the volume correction also will be small and negligible.

-As the correction factor becomes negligible, pressure and volume of the real gases will be equal to that of ideal gases.
+As the correction factor becomes negligible, the pressure and volume of the real gases will be equal to that of ideal gases.
 Interestingly, all real gases behave like ideal gases at low pressures and high temperatures.

 Merits of Van der Waals Equation of State